The Turning (2013 film): Release

-90-minute broadcast version

-Rose Byrne filming The Turning, 2012.
+The Turning premiered at the Melbourne International Film Festival on 3 August 2013.
+It was screened in the Berlinale Special Galas section of the 64th Berlin International Film Festival in February 2014.

-The Turning was heavily cut down and rearranged for broadcast on ABC1, debuting on 23 February 2014.
+The film was heavily cut down and rearranged for broadcast on ABC1, debuting on 23 February 2014.
 Running for approximately 90 minutes (as opposed to the 180-minute theatrical cut), only eight of the original 17 stories were included: "Reunion", "Aquifer", "On Her Knees", "The Turning", "Long, Clear View", "Commission", "Cockleshell", and "Sand".
 The remaining nine stories were made available online as multi-platform ABC iView content.